Skip to content

 }'

-This deploys the external API through your gateway for metering and compliance — without mock, recommendations, or verification steps.
+This deploys the external API through your gateway for metering and compliance — without the marketplace / governance / cross-tenant handshake.